l1yefeng/ogier/README.md

 ## TODO

+- When toc shows, current nav point is in the center and focused
 - Improve performance when loading styles
-- Show cover and more in details modal
-- When toc shows, current nav point is in the center and focused
 - External links
 - Store last read location: which line
 - Fetch font from archive